ChristopherGLewis/ddo-lite-tools/README.md

 Fixes:
 - Fixed issue with Archtypes and trapping skills.
 - Fixed issue with Archtypes and deity feats.
 Cleaned Deity feats up to work correctly with FS and others
+- Rounding Error in Compendium casual favor
+- Fix for Compendium not counting favor is sorted by Epic

 ### 4.3.1 - Fixes
 Changes: